 Upcoming Mental Health and Chronic Pain Events

-Online Chronic Pain PATH is an interactive series of six live online sessions designed to help participants manage their pain.
+Online Chronic Pain PATH is an interactive series of 7 sessions offered live online via Zoom designed to help participants manage their chronic pain.

 January 19, 2021 – February 23, 2021 Zoom

 The Stanford Chronic Disease Self-Management Program (Diabetes PATH in Michigan) was developed and tested by Stanford University to help people learn techniques and strategies for the day-to-day management of diabetes.